mysh264/i3-and-KDE-Plasma/README.md

 ## Pros & Cons

 * **Pros** :
-	* If you used KDE Plasma and i3wm before, you will love to have them together.
+	* If you used KDE Plasma and i3wm before, you will love having them together.
 	* Tilling support for KDE Plasma.
-	* Most utilities and configurations, for example, (***GTK & QT theme***) will work out of the box.
+	* Most utilities and configurations, for example, (***GTK & QT theme, Display brightness buttons, Audio buttons, ...etc***) will work out of the box.

 * **Cons**:
 	* Not even one. “*At least for me*.”